Ethan Pinnock

-Ethan Rupert Pinnock (born 29 May 1993) is a professional footballer who plays as a centre-back for club Brentford.
+Ethan Rupert Pinnock (born 29 May 1993) is a professional footballer who plays as a centre-back for club Coventry City.
 Born in England, he plays for the Jamaica national team.

 Pinnock began his career in non-League football with Dulwich Hamlet and Forest Green Rovers, before rising to prominence in the English Football League with Barnsley, from whom he transferred to Brentford in 2019.
 Pinnock was capped by England C during his non-League career and later represented Jamaica at full international level.

 Club career

 Dulwich Hamlet

+Pinnock lining up for Dulwich Hamlet in 2015.

 Beginning his career as a left winger or left back, Pinnock played in the Millwall academy between the ages of 9 and 15.
 Following spells with Fisher Athletic London, AFC Wimbledon and Glebe, Pinnock entered the youth system at Isthmian League club Dulwich Hamlet.
 He progressed to be fringe member of the first team squad during the 2010–11 season, which included a spell on loan at Kent County League Premier Division club Holmesdale, during which he was deployed as a utility player.
 A growth spurt led to Pinnock being converted into a central defender during his time with the club.
 To that point, he had also been deployed as a central midfielder.

 By the 2014–15 season, Pinnock had established himself as Dulwich Hamlet captain and a mainstay of the team.
 He was a part of the club's 2012–13 Division One South-winning team and won the club's Player of the Year awards in the 2014–15 and 2015–16 seasons.
 Pinnock departed Dulwich Hamlet in June 2016, after making 195 appearances and scoring 12 goals during his time at Champion Hill.